jithware/mappoff/README.md

 ### Preferences

 To modify preferences, press Preferences from the menu.
 Update your Trail Name if desired.
 This will be used when [sharing](#share) placemarks.
+Change the Tile Server to select which map tiles are displayed.
 Adjust the Default Zoom.
 This will be used when [zooming](#zoom) to a placemark.
 Set the Metric Units if you prefer to use metric.
 This will be used when viewing distances of [placemarks](#placemarks).

 <img src="./screenshots/android/preferences.webp" alt="Preferences" height="400">